rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/_index.md

 This guide walks you through create of a custom cluster that includes three nodes:

 - A Linux node, which serves as a Kubernetes control plane node
-- Another Linux node, which serves as a Kubernetes worker used to support Ingress for the cluster - A Windows node, which is assigned the Kubernetes worker role and runs your Windows containers
+- Another Linux node, which serves as a Kubernetes worker used to support Ingress for the cluster
+- A Windows node, which is assigned the Kubernetes worker role and runs your Windows containers

 For a summary of Kubernetes features supported in Windows, see [Using Windows in Kubernetes](https://kubernetes.io/docs/setup/windows/intro-windows-in-kubernetes/).

-## Windows-specific Cluster Requirements
+## OS and Container Requirements

-- Windows containers must run on Windows Server 1903 nodes.
+- For clusters provisioned with Rancher v2.1.x and v2.2.x, containers must run on Windows Server 1803.
-- You must build containers on Windows Server 1903 to run these containers on Windows Server 1903.
+- You must build containers on Windows Server 1803 to run these containers on Windows Server 1803.

 ## Objectives for Creating Cluster with Windows Support